Dollar holds near highs on trade jitters, Kiwi sinks to four-year low

 “Were there better stories overseas, we suspect the dollar might be a little weaker right now, but there are not (industrial production numbers are still plumbing the depths in many countries) and thus the dollar is holding its gains,” ING analysts said in a research note.

-New Zealand’s dollar dropped 0.6% to as low as $0.6249, its weakest since 2015, after a survey showed business sentiment weakening to an 11-1/2 year low in September, strengthening the case for a reduction in interest rates. [nL3N26L03N]
+New Zealand's dollar dropped 0.6% to as low as $0.6249 NZD=D3, its weakest since 2015, after a survey showed business sentiment weakening to an 11-1/2 year low in September, strengthening the case for a reduction in interest rates.

+“We are seeing from the positioning data that people have increased shorting of the Kiwi,” said Ulrich Leuchtmann, a strategist at Commerzbank.
+“A lot of people are jumping on the train again,” he added.

-In Australia, forecasts for a rate cut on Tuesday firmed with gathering economic gloom.
-Markets are pricing a better than 75% chance the Reserve Bank of Australia will reduce its cash rate for a third time this year.
+In Australia, forecasts for a rate cut on Tuesday have risen - markets are pricing a better than 75% chance the Reserve Bank of Australia will reduce its cash rate for a third time this year.
+RBAWATCH

 Euro zone inflation numbers for September were largely weaker than expected, but the euro was little moved.

+The Japanese yen gave up earlier gains and was last flat on the day at 107.92 yen per dollar JPY=EBS.

-Sterling was a touch higher at $1.2307, recovering some of last week’s losses after investors took fright at the standoff in Britain’s parliament over Britain’s exit from the European Union.
+Sterling rose 0.2% to $1.2316 GBP=D3, recovering some of last week's losses after investors took fright at the standoff in Britain's parliament over Britain's exit from the European Union.

 Traders are expecting a lull in trade-war headlines as China takes a week-long holiday from Tuesday, which marks the 70th anniversary of the People’s Republic of China.